cstefanache/cstefanache.github.io/_posts/2016-05-02-angular2-dynamic-component-loader.md

 The $compile service had always been the gem of Angular 1.
 It was like the party trick that allowed you to wow people and offer you the possibility to render anything, at any time and somehow safe.
-The $compile alternative in Angular 2 is DynamicComponentBuilder, not as flashy as its big brother but is doing its job in a safer manor.
+The $compile alternative in Angular 2 is DynamicComponentLoader, not as flashy as its big brother but is doing its job in a safer manor.

 # tldr; #